Filtering Transactions

 Example

-In this example we are finding out how much the Mercedes car cost to run during the 2021 calendar year.
-To enhance this analysis a Note of each vehicle owned was added to transactions in the “Car” category group.
-Adding such a note is made much easier by ensuring that the Note is added to each relevant scheduled (recurring) transaction.
-In this instance the Note was added using the tag symbol (#Merc) but the # is not needed.
-It is a personal preference.
+In this example we are finding out how much the Mercedes car cost to run during the 2024 calendar year.
+To enhance this analysis a tag of each vehicle owned was added to transactions in the “Car” category group.
 Alternatively, you could just be more granular in your creation of Categories.

 Now we want to see the total spent on the Mercedes car in 2021.
-This is shown at the top center of the following image.
+This is shown at the top center of the page.

-But what if we need to drill down further and calculate just the costs were for servicing this particular car?
-By deselecting the non-applicable transactions a revised total appears as shown below.
+But what if we need to drill down further and calculate just the costs were for maintenance of this particular car?
+By selecting the applicable transactions a revised total appears as shown below.
 Alternatively just remove the non-applicable category filters.

 In the above Example we used the Date is greater than and Date is less than filters to illustrate the fine tuning that is possible.
 However, in this example of a simple calendar year it would have been quicker simply to click on the down arrow below Date and select as follows: